APEBOLT123/Silver-Track-Auto-Clicker/README.md

 # I Update this software often and would love some feedback/ideas!

 I already have alot of things in mind, just a matter of doing it.

+(Update, Still Working On This Just Hard Working On One Thing LOL.)